-Summary of evidence for disadvantaged children

-The evidence on child care in the first three years for disadvantaged children indicates that high quality child care can produce benefits for cognitive, language and social development.
-Low quality child care produces either no benefit or negative effects.
-High quality child care with associated home visits may well produce the greatest benefit for children under three years of age.
+Many of the interventions for disadvantaged groups have involved high quality ECEC.
+The evidence on childcare in the first three years for disadvantaged children indicates that high-quality ECEC can produce benefits for cognitive, language and social development.
+There are indications that low-quality childcare may not produce such benefits.
+High-quality childcare with associated home visits may produce the greatest benefit for children less than three years old.

-With regard to provision for three years onwards disadvantaged children benefit particularly from high quality preschool provision.
-Also children benefit more in socially mixed groups rather than in homogeneously disadvantaged groups.
-Some interventions have shown improvements in cognitive development, but in relatively few cases have these persisted throughout children's school careers.
-However early childhood interventions do boost children's confidence and social skills, which provides a better foundation for success at school (and subsequently in the workplace).
-Reviews of the research often infer that it is the social skills and improved motivation that lead to lower levels of special education and school failure and higher educational achievement in children exposed to early childhood development programmes.
+With regard to provision for three years onwards disadvantaged children benefit particularly from high-quality preschool provision.
+Also children benefit more in socially mixed groups rather than in homogeneously disadvantaged groups (Melhuish et al., 2008).
+Some interventions have shown improvements in cognitive development, and in some cases these persist throughout children's school careers.
+However, early childhood interventions do boost children's confidence and social skills, which provides a better foundation for success at school (and subsequently in the workplace).
+Reviews of the research often infer that it is the social skills and improved motivation that lead to lower levels of special education and school failure and higher educational achievement in children exposed to early childhood development programs.
 However there is clear evidence that cognitive, language and academic skills can also be enhanced by ECEC experience and these are likely to play a role also in the later educational, social and economic success that is often found in well-implemented ECEC interventions.
 Studies into adulthood indicate that the educational success is followed by increased success in employment, social integration and sometimes reduced criminality.
 There is also an indication of improved outcomes for mothers.
 The improvements appear to occur for those problems that are endemic for the particular disadvantaged group, and hence show the greatest room for improvement.